 Does the IRS Charge Interest and Penalties if I Have a Tax Balance Due?

 Yes, if you pay your taxes late, the IRS will assess a penalty starting the day after they were due.
 You will also rack up interest on your outstanding tax balance for every day it remains unpaid.

 What Are My Options if I Receive a CP501 Notice and Can’t Pay the Full Amount I Owe the IRS?

-If you can’t pay the full amount you owe the IRS, you can set up an IRS payment plan or long-term installment agreement, submit an Offer in Compromise (OIC) (Read more on: “Offer in Compromise Requirements“) to settle your tax debt for a lesser amount, or request hardship status (Currently Not Collectible) if you can’t make any payments to the IRS.
+If you can’t pay the full amount you owe the IRS, you can apply for the Fresh Start Tax Debt Relief Program to set up an IRS payment plan or long-term installment agreement, submit an Offer in Compromise (OIC) (Read more on: “Offer in Compromise Requirements“) to settle your tax debt for a lesser amount, or request hardship status (Currently Not Collectible) if you can’t make any payments to the IRS.

 An IRS expert at Wiztax can help you resolve your back taxes.
 Call us today at (866) 568-4593 to learn more about how we can help, or start here to take our free online evaluation.
 Regardless, we promise to save you thousands in fees.